How to Remove “Any Search Manager” (Mac)

 • unknown.update.plist

 The term unknown is just a representation of the actual malware name.
-Attackers may masks the actual name with following:
+Attackers may use the following file names:

 Option+Command+4